Healing with Nature

 Forest Bathing: Not just your walk in the park.
 Forest bathing is a concept that emerged from Japan called shinrun-yoku.
 Forest Bathing asks you to engage with your five senses as you spend time immersed in nature.
 Much like meditation, you will emphasize mindfulness as you move through the forest.

 Animal Assisted Therapy: It’s no secret that being around animals is stress relieving.
 Humans have an amazing ability to connect with many different species of animals.
-They provide a nonjudgmental space and remind us of our own self-worth as well comfort and safety.
+They provide a nonjudgmental space and remind us of our own self-worth as well as comfort and safety.

 Gardening/Farming: Tending to your own houseplants, yard or garden is a simple way to incorporating nature into your life.
 Gardening has the added reward of producing food you can eat or donate.
 Getting involved with community gardening can have the additional positive aspects of being a social activity as well.

-Incorporating nature into your life has numerous benefits of increased mindfulness, improved well-being and benefits for the nervous system.
+Incorporating nature into your life has numerous benefits of increased mindfulness, improved well-being, and benefits for the nervous system.
 Ask your therapist if you would like to include nature as a part of your healing process.